Roboticy3/Mess/README.md

  - Make better comments so the code isn't completely unreadable to other GitHub users
  - Make game comprehensible to look at
  - Rework Instruction.gd to be more modular to allow for greater versatility in the way players write custom pieces
+ - Add step-wise marking and turns to make the game playable
+ - Finish Portal.gd and how other scripts handle it
  - Make docs for piece and board editors
  - Add a main menu and level select
  - Make the game compatible with both couch and peer-to-peer multiplayer